xm3van/blockchain_address_label_repository/API_DOCS.md

 ---

-## Etherscan Ethereum Addresses Labels by Octart
+## Etherscan API Endpoint Description by Octart

 - **Size**: Not applicable (data is queried in real-time).
 - **Dimensions**: N/A